Routes for publishing

 Publication checklist

-Before releasing statistics for the first time you may want to discuss the new process with key stakeholders and/or pre-release users to make them aware of the new service.
-You should also inform the Explore Statistics Mailbox and HoP Office teams.
+Before releasing statistics for the first time you may want to discuss the new process with key stakeholders and / or pre-release users to make them aware of the new service.
+You should also inform the explore education statistics platforms team and Statistics HoP Office.

 Before you start creating a release in the platform you should have: